 Enjoy the read.

-Thoughts on making a book
+Thoughts on making a book, by Andrew Phelps

+Since 2004 it has become more and more important for me to make books.
+The process has become as important for me as photographing.
 I am concentrating on the 2 ends of the spectrum; both the large print-run style of working with a big publisher and at the same time I am producing my own set of limited edition artist books.
 For me, the two forms are very different and it would be impossible to say which is better or which is more important.
 They both have advantages and disadvantages.
 As much as I like the freedom of the self-published books, I also value working with an experienced publishing house when it comes to design, distribution and sales.

 Front cover of a dummy for 720